VicenteMartiCentelles/CageCavityCalc/README.md

 ## Quick installation:

-The installation of CageCavityCalc requires the following actions and commands:
+The installation of CageCavityCalc can be performed in Windows, Mac, or Linux.
+It only requires to:

 Download and install Miniconda3 (https://docs.conda.io/en/latest/miniconda.html)